KBDizzee/KTMVTour/docs/daily-log.md

 ## 8 Nov 25

 - I won't be able to work much today but if I can create the post option within the bottom pages navbar in the middle, that'll be good or find a way to include the post that'll be good.
 Also, maybe if I can deploy my postgres on render aswell, that'll be good.

+- Alright, i added the post in the middle of the navbar at the bottom but it didn't look good, i'll just add it on top of the community page like reels.

+- But that's it for today, not feeling doing anything else.